NSHipster/articles/2012-07-31-datecomponents.md

 returns the ISO week number for the date in question.
 For example, October 10th, 2018 occurs on the 41st ISO week.

-{% info %}

-You can turn on ISO week numbering in Calendar.app on macOS in Preferences under the "Advanced".

-{% endinfo %}

 The `yearForWeekOfYear` component
 is helpful for weeks that span two calendar years.
 For example, New Years Eve this year --- December 31st, 2018 ---